Born January 12, 1980 at Yverdon, Switzerland.

 Marital status: Single.
 Citizenship: Swiss and French.

-Collaborative projects I am or have been involved in include DexROV, I-DRESS, TACT-HAND, PLATFORM-MMD, STIFF-FLOP, PANDORA, SMART-E, SAPHARI, AMARSI, ROBOT@CWE, FEELIX GROWING and COGNIRON, supported by the European Commission and by the Swiss National Science Foundation.
+The collaborative projects I am or have been involved in include COB'HOOK, LEARN-REAL, HEAP, CoLLaboratE, MEMMO, ROSALIS, DexROV, I-DRESS, TACT-HAND, PLATFORM-MMD, STIFF-FLOP, PANDORA, SMART-E, SAPHARI, AMARSI, ROBOT@CWE, FEELIX GROWING and COGNIRON, supported by the European Commission and by the Swiss National Science Foundation.

 The jury was impressed by the practical and economic importance of the problem, the systematic analysis and innovative layered approach of its implementation, the completeness of the solution, and the open release of source code, demonstrating confidence in the solution independence from specifics of any particular robot hardware or manipulation task.

 Campus Party, Science and Arts City Museum, Valencia, Spain.

 (Technology festival since 1997 with renowned invited speakers such as Stephen Hawking, Al Gore, Neil Amstrong, Steve Wozniak, Vint Cerf or Tim Berners-Lee)

 The complete list of my publications can be found in the publications section.

 Calinon, S. (2016).
 A Tutorial on Task-Parameterized Movement Learning and Retrieval.
 Intelligent Service Robotics (Springer), 9:1, 1-29.
 (Best Paper Award)